katholmgren/web-dev-hw/README.md

 # web-dev-hw
-Repository for my Intro to Web Design and Development homework
+Repository for my Intro to Web Design and Development homework.